From TV to sports: the complete guide to sponsorship marketing

 - Reading time

-But despite this sizable market, we’d argue that sponsorship is an effective partner marketing strategy that’s still underestimated and underutilised.
+But despite this sizable market, we’d argue that sponsorship is a partner marketing strategy that’s still underestimated and underutilised.
 In fact, whether you’re a not-for-profit, a huge global corporation or a small family-run business, there’s sure to be a sponsorship opportunity that’s perfect for your brand.

 Sponsorship opportunities can be in very high demand, particularly for high-profile events and sports.
 But any kind of business can become a sponsor, whether they’re a small, one-person band or a household name.